wenwkich/graphrag-ollama-config/README.md

 Ollama's default context length is 2048, which might truncate the input and output when indexing

+I'm using 12k context here (10*1024=12288), I tried using 10k before, but the result still gets truncated

+**Input / Output truncated might get you a completely out of context report in local search!!**

 First, pull the models we need to use

 ```